buttasam/nette-react-template/readme.md

 # Nette React Template

-This project is a starter template using the following technologies:
+This project is a ready-to-use starter template using the following technologies:
 - Nette + Vite
 - React + TypeScript
 - Tailwind CSS v4